robyblok/sb-lens/resources/views/project-structure.md

 ### Applications for managing the Space's Structure

-Storyblok provides some application for managing the structure of the Space.
+Storyblok provides some applications for managing the structure of the Space.

 #### The Dimension Application